janilamppu/home-api/README.md

 ## Description

-JS, Node & Express based REST API to be used with a home dashboard application (used only in a local network)
+JS, Node & Express based REST API **POC (proof of concept)** to be used with a home dashboard application. **Only to be used in an internal network - not for production type of use.**

 ## Functions